Suresh-28/Vpc-with-public-private-subnet-in-production/README.md

 - For Auto Scaling group name, enter a name for your Auto Scaling group.

-- For Launch template, choose an existing launch template.
+- For Launch template, choose an existing launch template(that we have created above).

 - For Launch template version, choose whether the Auto Scaling group uses the default, the latest, or a specific version of the launch template when scaling out.